nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 - `NYMVISOR_UPSTREAM_POLLING_RATE` (defaults to 1h) is polling rate the upstream url for upgrade information.
 - `NYMVISOR_DISABLE_LOGS` (defaults to `false`).
 If set to `true`, this will disable Nymvisor logs (but not the underlying process) completely.
 - `NYMVISOR_UPGRADE_DATA_DIRECTORY` is the custom directory for upgrade data - binaries and upgrade plans.
 If not set, the global Nymvisors' data directory will be used instead.
-- `DAEMON_NAME` is the name of the binary itself (e.g. `nym-api`, `nym-mixnode`, etc.).
+- `DAEMON_NAME` is the name of the binary itself (e.g. `nym-api`, `nym-node`, etc.).
-- `DAEMON_HOME` is the location where the `nymvisor/` directory is kept that contains the auxiliary files associated with the underlying daemon instance, such as any backups or current version information, e.g. `$HOME/.nym/nym-api/my-nym-api`, `$HOME/.nym/mixnodes/my-mixnode`, etc.
+- `DAEMON_HOME` is the location where the `nymvisor/` directory is kept that contains the auxiliary files associated with the underlying daemon instance, such as any backups or current version information, e.g. `$HOME/.nym/nym-api/my-nym-api`, `$HOME/.nym/nym-nodes/default-nym-node`, etc.
 - `DAEMON_ABSOLUTE_UPSTREAM_UPGRADE_URL` is the absolute (i.e. the full url) upstream source for upgrade plans for this daemon.
 The url has to point to an endpoint containing a valid `UpgradeInfo` json file.
 If set it takes precedence over `NYMVISOR_UPSTREAM_BASE_UPGRADE_URL`.
 - `DAEMON_ALLOW_BINARIES_DOWNLOAD` (defaults to `true`), if set to `true`, it will enable auto-downloading of new binaries (as declared by urls in corresponding `upgrade-info.json` files).
 For security reasons one might wish to disable it and instead manually provide binaries by either placing them in the appropriate directory or by invoking `add-upgrade` command.
 - `DAEMON_ENFORCE_DOWNLOAD_CHECKSUM` (defaults to `true`), if set to `true` Nymvisor will require that a checksum is provided in the upgrade plan for the upgrade binary to be downloaded.
 If disabled, Nymvisor will not require a checksum to be provided, but still check the checksum if one is provided.